jetbrains-academy/rustlings-course/Iterators and Closures/Standard Library Types/Shared-State Concurrency/task.md

 #### Sharing a Mutex<T> Between Multiple Threads

 Now, let’s try to share a value between multiple threads using `Mutex<T>`.
 We’ll spin up 10 threads and have them each increment a counter value by 1, so the counter goes from 0 to 10\.
-Note that the next few examples will have compiler errors, and we’ll use those errors to learn more about using `Mutex<T>` and how Rust helps us use it correctly.
+The next example will have a compiler error, and we’ll use that error to learn more about using `Mutex<T>` and how Rust helps us use it correctly.
 The following code has our starting example:

 ```rust
     use std::sync::Mutex;